Protect Buildings From Moisture With Waterproofing Solutions in Exterior Painting

 What is waterproofing paint?

-Waterproofing paint, also known as elastomeric or rubberized paint, is a coating designed specifically to seal and protect exterior surfaces from moisture damage.
-It contains elastic polymers that allow it to stretch and flex with the surface as temperatures change.
-This helps prevent cracking that can lead to water intrusion.
+Waterproofing paint, sometimes called elastomeric or rubberized paint, is designed to protect exterior surfaces from moisture damage.
+Its elastic polymers allow it to flex with temperature changes, preventing cracks that could let water in.

 How does it work?